Tahoe Regional Planning Agency: Controversy and criticism

 Other issues the agency is criticized for are fine amounts and local representation at the agency.
-TRPA fine amounts are generally around $5,000 for violations like unpermitted tree-cutting.
-While some critics say such fines aren't large enough since a wealthy lake front owner may happily pay that much to improve their view, other critics argue that it is further evidence of TRPA's over-reaching expansion.
+TRPA fine amounts are generally around $5,000 for violations such as unpermitted tree cutting.
+While some critics say such fines aren't large enough, since a wealthy lakefront owner may happily pay that much to improve their view, others argue that it is further evidence of TRPA's overreaching expansion.
 Since TRPA is a bi-state entity with quasi-federal powers, state & local elected officials have little recourse in opposing the agency's strategies.
 Although half of the TRPA's 15-member Governing Board is made up of locally elected officials, there is public sentiment that they have only the courts to turn to for balance.
-If anyone contests the agency's decisions, they feel they are painted as against the environment.
-Furthermore, critics of the agency have alleged that TRPA staff represent themselves as "locals", which is actually true of most of the board and the staff, though a small percentage of staff members live outside the Tahoe basin, in nearby areas such as Carson City.
-Since staff are the individuals with whom most of the negotiations are engaged, and who propose nearly all agenda items the Governing Board hears, there is local sentiment that the agency serves too few and is not working for the benefit of local residents and businesses.
-A movement led by local property rights groups and real estate developers to have all Governing Board members elected by local residents has been pushed for several years, but has thus far been resisted by government officials and environmental groups, due to concern that environmental protection of the lake will be compromised in favor of development.
+If anyone contests the agency's decisions, they feel they are painted as being against the environment.
+Furthermore, critics of the agency have alleged that TRPA staff represent themselves as "locals", which is actually true of most of the board and the staff.
+However, a small percentage of staff members live outside the Tahoe basin, in nearby areas such as Carson City.
+Since staff are the individuals with whom most negotiations are conducted and who propose nearly all agenda items the Governing Board hears, there is local sentiment that the agency serves too few and is not working in the best interests of residents and businesses.
+A movement led by local property rights groups and real estate developers to have all Governing Board members elected by residents has been pushed for several years.
+Still, it has thus far been resisted by government officials and environmental groups, due to concern that environmental protection of the lake will be compromised in favor of development.

 An example of the controversy the agency faces is development in the shore zone.
 Lake Tahoe's shore zone is where the lake meets the land.
 Because of its relationship to the quality of scenery, recreation, and lake clarity, the shore zone is one of the most sensitive areas in the region.
 The Environmental Protection Agency has designated Lake Tahoe as Outstanding National Resource Waters under the Clean Water Act.
 Having this special designation calls for a non-degradation standard and a high level of protection.
 There are only three bodies of water on the West Coast with this designation; Mono Lake in California, and Crater Lake in Oregon are the other two.